 The Homestead was once used as the Methodist Church (before the church next door was built), and later as the Parsonage.

 In the mid-1800's the Homestead was purchased by the Carney family (Mark's mother's family) where they and their decedents have lived since.

-We are excited to offer the Cape home to rent on airbnb.
-This is a very new thing to us...opening up our Homestead, and ourselves, to the public, but we know that in order to maintain the Plain lifestyle that we desire that we must start allowing the Homestead to produce an income for us.
+We are planning to offer the Cottage at 1765 as a rental.
+This is a very new thing to us...opening up our Homestead, and ourselves, to the public, but we know that in order to maintain the simple lifestyle that we desire that we must start allowing the Homestead to produce an income for us.

 We look forward to see where God guides us with this project!!

 Here are some photos of the Homestead and surrounding areas: (Some photos were taken by our friend Shane Conant)